 If you have suffered any of the job-related injuries or illnesses mentioned above, an experienced legal professional can help you understand your right to receive workers’ compensation.

-At Plaxen & Adler, P.A. we help injured Maryland workers access the workers’ compensation benefits to which they are entitled under the law.
+At Plaxen Adler Muncy, P.A. we help injured Maryland workers access the workers’ compensation benefits to which they are entitled under the law.
 If you’re a nurse or other medical professional who needs help filing for benefits or are facing obstacles receiving the compensation you need, let us know.
 To schedule a free consultation about your case, call us today at 410.730.7737 or drop us a message through our contact form.